My Story

 The Glass Box

 Fifth grade.
-Squash court.
+I’m standing inside a glass-walled squash court.
 The air smells like rubber soles and expensive cologne.
-My coach has his arms crossed.
 My parents are watching from the gallery.
+My coach is watching with his arms crossed.
+And I am freezing.

 The Whiff

 High school volleyball nationals.
-The convention center is a deafening roar of 500 whistles.
-I’m on the court, knees bent, praying: “Please don't hit it to me.”
+Orlando Convention Center.
+The noise is a deafening roar of 500 whistles blowing at once.
+I’m standing on the court, knees bent, waiting for the serve.

 The 3 AM Hum